-Low carb diets such as keto or Atkins are popular with many people who want to lose weight.
-But there is evidence to suggest that low carb diets can cause hair loss, as it restricts the nutrients you need for hair growth.
+Low-carb diets such as keto or Atkins are popular with many people who want to lose weight.
+However, there is evidence to suggest that low-carb diets can cause hair loss, as it restrict the nutrients you need for hair growth.

 Your hair is made from a protein called keratin.
 Keratin is formed by amino acids which are found in dietary protein.
 Low-protein diets often result in amino acid deficiencies, causing hair growth to stall.

 Weight loss surgery is a very effective weight loss strategy for many people.
 Unfortunately, hair loss is often an unwanted side effect.
 That’s due to the rapid nature of weight loss associated with weight loss surgery, including gastric bands and gastric bypasses.
 Like excessive exercise, fast weight loss can shock your body, causing sudden temporary hair loss.

 Restricting your calorie intake in a rapid, uncontrolled way can shock your body into preventing hair growth.
 When your body gets fewer nutrients than it needs — which often happens with sudden weight loss due to crash diets) it focuses on key bodily functions like breathing and circulation at the expense of hair growth.

 Now that you know which issues can lead to hair loss during a new diet or exercise regime, here are a few tips to help you prevent it: